Careers at UW Health

 • Clinical instructor status at the University of Wisconsin School of Pharmacy

-• Teaching assistant for third-year Infectious Diseases Pharmacotherapy at School of Pharmacy
+• Teaching assistant for Infectious Diseases Pharmacotherapy course at School of Pharmacy

-• Co-Preceptorship of fourth-year students and first-year pharmacy practice residents on elective clinical rotation at the hospital
+• Co-Preceptorship of fourth-year pharmacy students (APPE) and PGY-1 pharmacist residents on elective clinical rotation

 • Teaching certificate program for residents through the School of Pharmacy